nodemcu/nodemcu-firmware/docs/modules/ble.md

 - `read` This is a function that will be invoked to read the value (and so does not need the `value` entry).
 It should return a string of bytes (unless `type` is set)
 - `write` This is a function that will be invoked to write the value (and so does not need the `value` entry).
 It is given a string of bytes (unless `type` is set)

-The characteristics are treated as read/write unless only one of the `read` or `write` keys is present.
+The characteristics are treated as read/write unless only one of the `read` or `write` keys is present and the `value` key is not specificed.

-The calling conventions for these functions are TBD.
+The calling conventions for these functions are as follows:

+- `read` This is invoked with the charactersitic table as its only argument.
+- `write` This is invoked with two arguments, the characteristic table and the data to be written (after conversion by `type`)